scottzach1/Project-Beans/project_requirement/project-requirement.md

    requirement will fail to meet the verification standards.
 Verifying this requirement can be achieved by ensuring secure mounting of components within the rocket.
-2. Safe Landing - This requirement is verified if the rocket is able to perform a safe and slow landing as a result of deploying a recovery system after a set amount of time during its flight. **TODO:** (Or when an on-board barometer detects a drop in air pressure).
+2. Safe Landing: This requirement is verified if the rocket is able to perform a safe and slow landing as a result of deploying a recovery system after a set amount of time during its flight.
+Alternatively, the parachute is deployed when the on-board barometer detects an increase in air pressure.
 A landing that causes noticeable damage to any person or property despite the deployment of the recovery system will mean that this requirement will fail to meet the verification standard.
-3. Fits within X*Y*Z enclosure - This requirement is verified if the entire rocket posses a width, height and depth of no more than `TODO`, `TODO`, `TODO` respectively.
-The rocket must also fit within an airframe whose maximum width does not exceed 29mm.
+3. Fits within X*Y*Z enclosure - This requirement is verified if the entire rocket posses a width and diameter of no more than 220mm by 50mm respectively.
+The comnponents must also fit within an airframe whose maximum width does not exceed 29mm.
 Exceeding any of the specified dimensions fails the verification of this requirement.
-4. Open Source and Accessible - This requirement is verified if all work contributing to the development of the hardware system of the rocket is openly visible to the public, and that the total cost of all components is less than or equal to $300 NZD.
+4. Open Source and Accessible: This requirement is verified if all work contributing to the development of the hardware system of the rocket is openly visible to the public, and that the total cost of all components is less than or equal to $300 NZD.
 To verify this requirement, all